PurdueAGEC652/AGEC652_2024/syllabus/syllabus.md

 # Syllabus AGEC 652 – Spring 2024 <!-- omit in toc -->

 *This syllabus is subject to revisions.
 You will be notified of any changes.
 Please monitor your Purdue email and Brightspace for updates.
-This version was created on Jan.
-8, 2024.*
+This version was created on Feb.
+20, 2024.
+(Changes the date of the midterm exam).*